inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/installation.md

 3. (Optional) Add environment variables to the containers to configure the agent.
 See the following section for using [environment variables to configure](configuration/configuration-sources.md#os-environment-variables) the inspectIT Ocelot agent.

-    For example, to set a service-name for the agent and connect it to a specific configuration-server , you could set the `INSPECTIT_CONFIG_HTTP_URL` and `INSPECTIT_SERVICE_NAME` environment variable like in the following:
+    For example, to set a service-name for the agent and connect it to a specific configuration-server, you could set the `INSPECTIT_CONFIG_HTTP_URL` and `INSPECTIT_SERVICE_NAME` environment variable like in the following:

     ```yaml
     containers: